ElijahWard4/Challenge09-Elijah-Ward/Challenge09-NodeJS/Develop/README.md

-## Challenge09-Node.js
+## Challenge09-NodeJS
     [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)]
-    Challenge09-Node.js
+    Challenge09-NodeJS
 ## Description
-    this is my description of the project
+    this is the description of the project
 ## Installation
     these are the installation instructions
 ## Table of Contents